Russia head coach Lyn Jones

 There are many layers to this yarn that need to be carefully unwrapped like a Russian Doll.
 John Le Carre would be in his element so we will take it slowly, step by step or should that be steppe by steppe.

-First we must wind the clock back to 2002 when Russia unquestionably had one of their better teams with classy forwards like Sergey Sergeev – much coveted by at one stage and Vyacheslav Grachev – leading the way.
+First we must wind the clock back to 2002 when Russia unquestionably had one of their better teams with classy forwards like Sergey Sergeev – much coveted by France at one stage and Vyacheslav Grachev – leading the way.

-I had watched the individuals concerned play against earlier in the autumn and only Volschenck caught the eye, a decent backrower but frankly no better than others Russia had on the bench.
+I had watched the individuals concerned play against earlier in the and only Volschenck caught the eye, a decent backrower but frankly no better than others Russia had on the bench.

 But you couldn’t miss their rasping South African accents and a very miffed and highly suspicious Spain pointed the finger.
 The IRB investigated and although their judicial officer Tim Gresson was provided with documentary evidence that certainly hinted at Russian antecedents the bottom line is that no birth certificates could be found proving that their grandparents had been born in Russia.